-With almost 7,500 kilometers of coastline stretching from the equator to the Tropic of Capricorn, Brazil boasts thousands of great places to snorkel, swim, and explore the marine life hiding underwater.
-However, we’ve been able to find the best snorkeling in Brazil at some of the best beaches in the world of 2020.
+In Brazil, beaches abound, and there’s no denying that Brazil boasts some of the best snorkeling in the world.
+With almost 7,500 kilometers of coastline stretching from the equator to the Tropic of Capricorn, there are thousands of great places in Brazil to snorkel, swim, and explore the marine life hiding underwater.
+However, we’ve been able to find the best snorkeling in Brazil at some of the best beaches in the world of 2021.
+From Rid de Janeiro to Amapú with some of the best places to snorkel in Caribbean, the possibilities are endless.

 1) Parrachos de Maracajaú is our first destination for the best snorkeling in Brazil